travelnxt/appacitive-docs/index.md

 Note : The email settings in the request body overrides the email settings set through the management portal.

 You can send raw and templated emails using Appacitive.
 Below you can see an example of both.
-To know more about emails using Appacitive, read the blog post here <>.
+To know more about emails and email templates in Appacitive, read the blog post here <http://blogs.appacitive.com/2013/08/emails-and-email-templates-in-appacitive.html>.

 ### Sending simple emails